radiodario/xstate-on-react-native/README.md

 # Why do XState:

-* Separates your logic and services from your view layer.
+* Separates your logic from your side effects and views
 * Keeps views short and clean
-* Reusable services / actions - swap out logic for mocks in tests
+* Reusable services / actions - swap out logic for mocks in tests or different applications
 * Do Model Based Testing ([it's _mental_](https://www.youtube.com/watch?v=tpNmPKjPSFQ))
 * Rearranging flows / moving things around is easy - just modify the transitions
 * Complex flows and logic doesn't mean complex views.